 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-horror, urban fantasy that was published by Tor Teen on April 5, 2016 and has 303 pages.
+horror, urban fantasy in eBook edition that was published by Tor Teen on April 5, 2016 and has 303 pages.